Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 > * Crows belong to the Time Brigade.

 ### Getting out

+Should the Crew attempt to get out of the city without the authorization of the Time Brigade, things may get complicated for them.

+The walls and archers are still there, and they have higher chances of spotting the Crew.

 Attempting to get out of the city is more complicated than getting it.
 Same walls, same archers, same monsters, same crows, but increased surveillance using the sophisticated monitoring of the Time Brigade.
 Also, the Time Brigade may customize its illusions, deploy reinforcements instantaneously, including one or two Polymorphic Provocateurs customized to actually look and behave like mythological monsters, as well as deploy its own crew with advanced technological weapons.